9th8/up-to-date-real-world-haskell/10-parsing-a-binary-data-format.md

 ### The identity parser

-Let\'s try to define a simple parser, the *identity* parser.
+Let's try to define a simple parser, the *identity* parser.
 All it does is turn whatever it is passed into the result of the parse.
 In this way, it somewhat resembles the `id` function.